jandamm/git-pr/README.md

 ### Bitbucket

 You need `curl` - which should be preinstalled.
+It is also recommended to install `jq`.

 To create prs you need to authorize yourself via netrc: